tylerlaprade/basedmypy/docs/source/getting_started.rst

    def greeting(name):
        return 'Hello ' + name

-   # These calls will fail when the program run, but mypy does not report an error
+   # These calls will fail when the program run, and basedmypy does report an error
-   # because "greeting" does not have type annotations.
+   # even though "greeting" does not have type annotations.
    greeting(123)
    greeting(b"Alice")